turing85/graal-playground/README.md

 ## Compile

 In order to compile and package the project, `JAVA_HOME` must be set to a valid GraalVM root dir with python support.
-Copmile and package the project by exeucting
+Compile and package the project by executing

     > mvn clean package